NeZLiPand/Customer-Hub/README.md

 ###
 - For web applications using WAR files:
-  - If your project is more traditional and intended to be deployed on web servers (e.g., Apache Tomcat or JBoss), creating a WAR file might be more appropriate.
+  - If your project is more traditional and intended to be deployed on web servers (e.g., Apache Tomcat or JBoss), creating a WAR file might be more appropriate;
   - WAR files are better suited for web applications that need to be deployed in servlet containers.
 - Containers (Docker):
-  - For complex infrastructures or microservice-based architectures, containerizing your application with Docker might be a better solution.
+  - For complex infrastructures or microservice-based architectures, containerizing your application with Docker might be a better solution;
   - This ensures a consistent environment across all devices, regardless of the operating system or configurations.
 - Executable (native) packages:
   - If you need the application to run directly as a binary file, there are tools available to convert Java applications into native executables for different OS platforms (e.g., GraalVM).